-A Windows installation without an active antivirus is criminal negligence.
+A Windows installation without an active antivirus can be considered criminal negligence.
 Especially with drive-by download malware that can infect a system just by visiting a website.

 And we 're not just talking about shady or x-rated websites, but legitimate pages too.

-Our Windows virtual machine can be infected with malware, just like any other Windows installation.
+Our Windows virtual machine can get infected with malware, just like any other Windows installation.
 Whether it needs an antivirus or not ultimately comes down to how we will be using it.

 If we restore a snapshot every time we shut down the VM, any malware infection will disappear.
 If we don't use snapshots, it would be a good idea to have at least a freeware antivirus solution on the VM.

 What are your reasons for creating a Windows virtual machine?

 Do you have hardware that requires an old version of Windows?
 Do you want to have a Linux distribution as your primary operating system, and still be able to run Windows applications?
 Do you wish to experiment with shady websites and programs, with the safety of the snapshot?

 Whichever is your reason to create a Windows virtual machine, let us know in the comments below.

 - How To Install VirtualBox in Linux Mint / Ubuntu Linux